Teun/SnappetChallenge/src/readme.md

 Open CMD from ./Snappet.Web/

  - Visual Studio 2015 Update 3
-   You should already have this
+   You should already have this.
  - .NET Core Preview 2015
    Install from: https://www.microsoft.com/net/core#windows
  - Node: